yuburoll/phalwol/docs/buildGuide.md

 If you're a keyboard enthusiast, I'd recommend installing stabilizers at keycap positions 2u or larger, as shown in the following photo.

 ![phalwolBuildStabilizer](../images/phalwolBuildStabilizer.jpg)

+Also, please flash the firmware before assembling the case.

+For the RP2040 promicro, hold down the Boot button on the development board while connecting the USB, then drop the .uf2 file onto the removable disk that appears.

+For the ATmega32U4 promicro, load the firmware .hex in your flashing tool (e.g., QMK Toolbox).
+Then, with the USB connected, briefly short RST and GND with a conductor, or solder a 4x4x1.5mm tactile switch to those pads and press it.
+The Caterina bootloader will activate and the tool will flash the firmware.

 # Assembly
 First, assemble plate and switches together with proper direction, and assemble PCB on it.